dune-sn-online-pointing/online-pointing-utils/README.md

 There are some duplicates of functions that were then rewritten in cpp to be faster.

 Under `scripts/` you can find bash scripts to run the apps or a series of operations.
+If you add more, make sure to set them up without local paths (which are supposed to be written only in json settings files).

 ## Install and use